 Tooth cavities are rare in dogs.
-Their tooth shape, lack of sugar in their diet and different mouth bacteria generally means that their teeth do not suffer in the same way that ours do.
+Their tooth shape, lack of sugar in their diet, and different mouth bacteria generally mean that their teeth do not suffer in the same way that ours do.

-However food debris can gather around the gum line and this may lead to problems with infections causing the gums to recede and ultimately leading to the loss of teeth.
+However, food debris can gather around the gum line, which may lead to problems with infections, causing the gums to recede and periodontal disease, and ultimately to the loss of teeth.

-If a cavity is identified, it can be filled in much the same way as a cavity in our own mouth is, although for the safety of the vet our dogs will be anaesthetized!
+If a cavity is identified, it can be filled in much the same way as a cavity in our mouth, although, for the veterinarian’s safety, a dog will be anesthetized!

 How many teeth does a dog have?

-If you have never attempted to brush your dog’s teeth before then here is a great video that shows you how.
-With the right technique and encouragement, you may be surprised that it is good for your dog’s dental hygiene as well as the bond you have with your dog.
-Why not give it a go?
+If you have never attempted to brush your dog’s teeth before, then here is a great video that shows you how.
+With the proper technique and encouragement, you may be surprised that it is good for your dog’s dental hygiene as well as the bond you have with your dog.